 Students study component and system transfer functions, open and closed loop response; stability criteria; applications to engineering systems. this course include a laboratory.
-Prerequisites: Completion of all Fundamental Skills and ECPE 121 with a "C-" or better.
+Prerequisites: Completion of all Fundamental Skills; Prerequisite that may be taken concurrently: ECPE 121 or ECPE 141.

 ECPE 162.
 Communication Systems.
 4 Units.

 Students examine signal characterization in time and frequency domains.
 Topics include baseband communication, pulse code modulation, multiplexing, complex envelope representation of bandpass signals.
 AM, FM, and digital modulations.
 Students also examine applications to radio, television, telephone, and cellular phone systems.
 A laboratory is included.
 Prerequisites: Completion of all Fundamental Skills and ECPE 121 with a "C-" or better.
 (Spring).